Entropy stable reduced order modeling of nonlinear conservation laws: The full order model: entropy stable finite volume schemes

 We first rewrite the system (\ref{eq:nonlineqs1d}) in a matrix form which is more amenable to model reduction.
 We define the skew-symmetric differentiation matrix $\bm{Q}$ and flux matrix $\bm{F}$ such that

-Note that $\bm{Q}\bm{1} = \bm{0}$, that the matrix $\bm{F}$ is symmetric (due to symmetry of $\bm{f}_S$), and that the diagonal of $\bm{F}$ is equal to $\bm{f}(\bm{u})$ due to flux consistency.
+\bnote{Let $\bm{1}$ denote the vector of all ones.} Note that $\bm{Q}\bm{1} = \bm{0}$, that the matrix $\bm{F}$ is symmetric (due to symmetry of $\bm{f}_S$), and that the diagonal of $\bm{F}$ is equal to $\bm{f}(\bm{u})$ due to flux consistency.
 For a scalar nonlinear conservation law, the matrix-based formulation of (\ref{eq:nonlineqs1d}) is then equivalent to

-where $\circ$ denotes the Hadamard product, $\bm{1}$ denotes the vector of all ones, and each entry of $\bm{u}_h$ corresponds to a point $\bm{x}_i$ in the domain.
-In this setting, $\bm{Q}\circ\bm{F}$ extracts and takes linear combinations of nonlinear flux interactions between different nodal values of $(\bm{u}_h)_i$ and $(\bm{u}_h)_j$.
+where $\circ$ denotes the Hadamard product, and each entry of $\bm{u}_h$ corresponds to a point $\bm{x}_i$ in the domain.
+In this setting, $\bm{Q}\circ\bm{F}$ extracts and takes linear combinations of nonlinear flux interactions between different nodal values of $(\bm{u}_h)_i$ and $(\bm{u}_h)_j$. \rnote{We note that this reformulation using the Hadamard product is non-standard within the finite volume literature, but is more common in the SBP finite difference literature}.
 The discretization of the nonlinear flux term using $\LRp{\bm{Q}\circ \bm{F}}\bm{1}$ is commonly referred to as \textit{flux differencing} \cite{carpenter2014entropy, gassner2016split, chen2017entropy, crean2018entropy, chan2017discretely}.\footnote{The factor of 1/2 present in the definition of $\bm{Q}$ is to make (\ref{eq:es}) consistent with the entropy stable SBP literature.
-The factor of 2 in (\ref{eq:es}) can also be derived from the chain rule \cite{chen2017entropy, crean2018entropy}. }
+The factor of 2 in (\ref{eq:es}) can also be derived from the chain rule \cite{chen2017entropy, crean2018entropy}.}

 For a system of $n$ nonlinear conservation laws, all matrices are treated in a Kronecker product fashion.
 Let the vector $\bm{u}_h$ now correspond to the concatenated vector of components of the solution $\bm{u}_h = [\bm{u}_h^1, \ldots, \bm{u}_h^n]^T$.
 Then, the matrix formulation of (\ref{eq:nonlineqs1d}) is given by